Luis85/Symprowire/README.md

 You have to use the \App Namespace for your Services and Controllers.

 ## Namespaces

-\Symprowire - lib Namespace used for Module/Framework Services.
-Do not edit
+\Symprowire - lib Namespace used for Module/Framework Services. **Do not edit**

-\App - userland
+\App - Userland for your Controllers, Services, Repositories etc...